Jeroen Paul Thesseling: Biography

 Thesseling began studying bass in 1988 at the ArtEZ School of Music in Enschede, Netherlands.
 Between 1992 and 1994, he was a member of Pestilence, with whom he recorded the jazz fusion-influenced album Spheres.
 In 1995 Jeroen started to study microtonality, which resulted in two pieces: Hafnium — study in 72-tone equal temperament (1999) — and Argon — study in 18-tone equal temperament (2000).
 The period following, Arabic microtonal and contemporary classical music inspired him to focus primarily on fretless bass.
-In 2005 he recorded his first fretless work with the studio group Ensemble Salazhar.
+In 2005, he recorded his first fretless work with the studio group Ensemble Salazhar.
 Despite their highly acclaimed demo Colors the group never officially released recordings.
 Between 2007 and 2011, he collaborated with Obscura and recorded with them Cosmogenesis (2009) and Omnivium (2011).
 Between 2009 and 2012, he rejoined Pestilence after a 15-year break and recorded their sixth studio album Doctrine (2011).
 Since 2011, he has played exclusively fretless 7-string basses built by German bass luthier Warwick; they are strung with a subcontra F#-tuning (F#0–B0–E1–A1–D2–G2–C3).
 In late 2014, he founded the jazz fusion group Salazh Trio featuring legendary Cuban drummer/percussionist Horacio Hernández.
 Their debut work Circulations was released in December 2017.
-In October 2019, he founded the fusion-world-metal group Quadvium with fellow fretless bass player Steve Di Giorgio.
-In April 2020, it was revealed that he rejoined the German progressive death metal band Obscura as a permanent bass player after a nine-year break.
-With them he recorded their sixth studio album A Valediction (2021).
-Jeroen Paul Thesseling lives in Amsterdam, The Netherlands.
+In October 2019, he founded the instrumental progressive metal-fusion quartet Quadvium with fellow fretless bass player Steve Di Giorgio.
+From 2020 till 2022 Jeroen rejoined the German technical death metal band Obscura after a nine-year break.
+With them, he recorded their sixth studio album A Valediction (2021).
+In 2024 Quadvium finished their much anticipated recordings and released the debut studio album Tetradōm (2025) via Agonia Records.
+Jeroen has been touring the world and lives in Amsterdam, the Netherlands.

 Equipment

 Jeroen endorses Warwick basses and has played Warwick Thumb NT series exclusively since 1993.
 He has played several Thumb NT6 and NT7 basses, each marking different chapters of his musical career.
 During Pestilence's Spheres era, he played a Thumb NT6 bass.
-Later on he started using fretless Thumb NT6 basses, for Obscura's Cosmogenesis and Omnivium era.
-In 2011 he started playing custom shop Thumb NT7 fretless basses, which are most notably heard on the recording of Pestilence's Doctrine album, Obscura's A Valediction album and Sadist's Firescorched album.
+Later on, he started using fretless Thumb NT6 basses, for Obscura's Cosmogenesis and Omnivium era.
+In 2011, he started playing custom shop Thumb NT7 fretless basses, which are most notably heard on the recording of Pestilence's Doctrine album, Obscura's A Valediction album and Quadvium's Tetradōm album.